VitusP/sinless-final-research/docs/literature.md

 # Research Ideas: Fairness of Software Engineering
 ## Base Research by Joymallya Chakraborty on Fair-SMOTE [(Paper)](https://www.researchgate.net/figure/Many-tools-try-to-find-or-explain-or-mitigate-bias-Fair-SMOTE-addresses-all-three_fig1_351892971)

+## Option A
 The Fair-SMOTE data balancing method does perfect balance.
 That means training data contains 25% examples of each subgroup (Male-Positive, Male-Negative, Female-Positive, Female-Negative).
 We could maybe show the change of bias scores with respect to different balancing ratios.

 What happens when you have 70% Male-Positive, 10% Male-Negative, 10% Female-Positive, 10% Female-Negative?
 What happens when you have 10% Male-Positive, 70% Male-Negative, 10% Female-Positive, 10% Female-Negative?

+## Option B
+Joy uses situation testing to remove biased data points.
+Joy used logistic regression.
+Our question is, will different families of algorithm used in situation testing change the bias in the result?
+We will choose one type of algorithm in each family and run situation testing on the same set of data.

+We then will compare the bias score on each family of algorithm and see if there are significant changes in the scores.

+## Joy's paper

 The paper postulates that:
 * The root causes of bias are the prior decisions that affect- What data was selected and